DRESSED TO KEEL

 The World’s Toughest Row is a 3,000-mile (4,800 km) solo crossing of the Atlantic Ocean, an extreme test of endurance, resilience, and mental strength.
 I’ve done it before, and I’m returning not just for the challenge of competing solo, but to make every mile count for something bigger.

-This challenge is personal to me.
-If you have ever met parents who have lost a child to cancer, you would want to help in any way you could.
 No one should die for lack of a stem cell donor.
-But the importance of becoming a donor or why it matters is not as well known as it should be.
+But the importance of becoming a stem cell donor or why it matters is not as well known as it should be.
 I want to change that.

 Guy successfully rowed the Atlantic in 2019 as part of Team Margot Atlantic Rowers.